 Wax nostalgic about and learn from the history of early electronics.
 See articles from Popular Electronics, published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

 Hmmm... this is the first time recall either of Carl's or Jerry's father, at least where either was present in the story.
 Their mothers are mentioned on occasion for providing sandwiches or uttering words of caution when embarking on a sleuthing mission.
-In this episode entitled "Two Tough Customers," creator and author John T. Frye have the techno-teens set out on an adventure to shop for a good deal on a fundamentally sound car - which they would own in a partnership set up by their fathers.
+In this 1960 Popular Electronics magazine episode entitled "Two Tough Customers," creator and author John T. Frye has the techno-teens set out on an adventure to shop for a good deal on a fundamentally sound car - which they would own in a partnership set up by their fathers.
 As you would expect if you are an ardent C&J follower, their effort includes inspecting not just the mechanical integrity but also the electrical system health.
 Frye always used his stories as the basis for a lesson on some technical aspect of everyday life.
 The boys broke teenage car owners into three groups: Hot-Rodders, Show-Offs, and Mechs.
 They seemed to assign one trait or the other, but not a combination thereof.
 Personally, I was a bit of all three with my first car - a 1969 Camaro SS.
 While reading, see if you notice what I did about the battery measurement (very typical in 1960).

 Carl & Jerry: Two Tough Customers